Visiting Golden and Blue City in Thar Desert.

-Visiting the fortification is a must see for everyone stopping by.
+Fort worth a visit if you’re in the city.
 Audio guides were excellent, and place is fascinating adventure to history both in and outside.

 Marwars of Jodhpur had semi-autonomous status during reign of Mughal centuries (1526–1857).
 Wild desert region and proud warriors living here proved too much for even mighty Mughals to repress entirely.

 In the other end of the spectrum of experiences was learning about Sati (aka.
 Suttee), and Jauhar traditions.
 While walking by the big entrance gate of Jodhpur castle, I noticed curious hand insignia’s carved by the gate wall.
 They were painted in red and had decoration of fresh flowers on them.
 This is a shrine for widows of Maharajahs that had committed a Sati, a self immolation.